24-komal/ec2_k8s_Master/README.md

 # Ansible Role: ec2_k8s_Master
 =========

 A simple Ansible role for creating a Ks8 Master on AWS ec2 instance.
+This role can also be used on Amazon Linux 2 ami having t2.micro instance type or any higher insatance type.

 It will install the following:-